agda/agda-stdlib/paper/paper.md

 # Statement of need

-Most programming languages include a "standard" library that offers a basic set of algorithms, data structures, and operating system operations.
+Most programming languages include a "standard" library offering a basic set of algorithms, data structures, and operating system operations.
 However, there are two reasons why a standard library is particularly important in Agda compared to traditional programming languages.

 First, like other theorem provers, the Agda language provides only a minimal core set of primitives from which programs can be constructed.